EvobyteDigitalBiology/readstore/README.md

 Under `More`, you also find the `Import From File` method that allows you to get and upload Excel or .csv files with FASTQ paths to upload.

-#### 4. Access Datasets via the CLI
+#### 4. Access Datasets via the CLI<a id="access_via_cli"></a>

 The ReadStore CLI enables programmatic access to Projects, Datasets, metadata and attachments.

-Some examples commands are:
+Some example commands are:

-`readstore list` : List all FASTQ files
+`readstore list`  List all FASTQ files

-`readstore get --id 25` : Get detailed view on Dataset 25
+`readstore get --id 25`  Get detailed view on Dataset 25

-`readstore get --id 25 --read1-path` : Get path for Read1 FASTQ file
+`readstore get --id 25 --read1-path`  Get path for Read1 FASTQ file

-`readstore get --id 25 --meta` : Get metadata for Dataset 25
+`readstore get --id 25 --meta`  Get metadata for Dataset 25

-`readstore project get --name cohort1 --attachment` : Get attachment files for Project "cohort1"
+`readstore project get --name cohort1 --attachment`  Get attachment files for Project "cohort1"

 You can find a full documentation in the [ReadStore CLI Repository](https://github.com/EvobyteDigitalBiology/readstore-cli)

+#### 5. Managing **Pro**cessed **Data**<a id="manage_pro_data"></a>

+**Pro**cessed **Data** refer to files generated through processing of raw sequencing data.
+Depending on the omics technology and assay used, this could be a transcript count file, variant files or gene count matrices.

+ProData are attached to Datasets, and can be uploaded via the ReadStore CLI or R & Python SDKs.
+You can check the ProData for each Dataset in the ReadStore App under the `Datasets` section.

+Processed Data are not directly uploaded to the ReadStore database, but similar to raw datasets their path are stored and validated.

+Here's an example how to upload, retrieve and delete a processed file.

+**NOTE** Your user account is required to have `Staging Permissions` to upload and delete ProData files:

+`readstore pro-data upload -d test_dataset_1 -n test_dataset_count_matrix -t count_matrix test_count_matrix.h5`
+Upload count matrix test_count_matrix.h5 with name "test_dataset_count_matrix" for dataset with name "test_dataset_1"

+`readstore pro-data list` List Processed Data for all Datasets and Projects

+`readstore pro-data get -d test_dataset_1 -n test_dataset_count_matrix` Get ProData details for Dataset "test_dataset_1" with the name "test_dataset_count_matrix"

+`readstore pro-data delete -d test_dataset_1 -n test_dataset_count_matrix` Delete ProData for dataset "test_dataset_1" with the name "test_dataset_count_matrix"

+The delete operation does not remove the file from the file system, only from the database.

 ## Contributing